btc100k/rebalance_ln/REBALANCE_NETWORK.md

 What is the shortest route to consider?: (Default: 6) Minimum channel capacity to consider nodes?: (Default: 500000)
 ```
-Enter your base fee, ppm fee, and timelock delta.
-No need for spaces between commas.
-You can skip the timelock if you like 40.

 The script will then start making network calls looking at your channels:
 ```
 Collecting information on your channels: ##
 ++++++++++++++++++++
 ```

 The script then looks at all the channels of the nodes to which you have channels:
 ```
 Collecting channels for level 2 nodes: ##